fmikker/blog-posts/2017-09-08-hard-drive-crash.md

 The issue started just about when I was saving some data from my laptop to the server which almost filled up the drive `/dev/sde1`, and this was the last drop that the drive could take.

 ### Drive information
 This is the bugger that failed me.
-A 3TB Seagate desktop drive that has been along for about five years, so I'm not that suprised that it gave up.
+A 3TB Seagate desktop drive that has been along for about five years, so I'm not that surprised that it gave up.
 It has been spinning pretty much all its life, and it has preformed pretty well during its lifetime.

 ***Disk lifetime:***
 _Hours:_38730